 Effective 8/10/18: For retailers who sell cigars individually without packaging, there is an FDA sign requirement.
 Download We Card's Sign

-Alert: A U.S. District court has placed an injunction on this requirement.
-However, you need to be prepared for this requirement IF it is required once the legal matters are resolved by the court.
+Alert: A U.S. District court overturned this regulation in February 2020.
+However, there are expectations this regulation will be revisited and may be reinstated after ongoing adjustments or legal matters before the courts.
+Therefore, retailers need to be prepared for this requirement IF it is required once the legal matters are resolved by the court.

 Cigars Sold Individually without Packaging - Retailers who sell cigars individually, and not in a product package must post a sign at each point-of-sale that displays all six of the required warning statements per 21 CFR § 1143.5(a)(3).
 Each sign must be at least 8.5x11 inches in size; clear, legible, and conspicuous; printed in black Helvetica bold or Arial bold type or other similar sans serif fonts against a solid white background, in at least 17-point font size with appropriate spacing between the warning statements; posted on or within 3 inches of each cash register where payment may be made; and unobstructed in its entirety and read easily by each consumer making a purchase.
 The required warning statements on the sign must be: printed in a manner that contrasts, by typography, layout, or color, with all other printed material; and capitalized and punctuated as indicated above.